webdcg/redis/docs/strings.md

 - [mGet](#mGet), getMultiple - Get the values of all the given keys
 - [mSet](#mSet), mSetNX - Set multiple keys to multiple values
 - [set](#set) - Set the string value of a key
-- [setBit](#setBit) - Sets or clears the bit at offset in the string value stored at key
 - [setEx](#setEx), pSetEx - Set the value and expiration of a key
 - [setNx](#setNx) - Set the value of a key, only if the key does not exist
 - [setRange](#setRange) - Overwrite part of a string at key starting at the specified offset